ElpadoCan/SpotMAX/spotmax/docs/source/misc/get_started.rst

     :ref:`how-to-install`.

 The simplest way to get started is to play around with the graphical user interface (GUI).
 To run the GUI follow these instructions: :ref:`how-to-run-gui`.
+You can download example data from here `Example data SpotMAX GUI`_.

 In the GUI you can visualize the result of a previous analysis or setup and run a new analysis.